The Old Patagonian Express: An Epic Train Journey in Patagonia!

 Esquel to Nahuel Pan

-The most popular route runs from Esquel to Nahuel Pan and it’s a beautiful journey.
 As you leave the town of Esquel, you begin the ascent out of the valley where you are treated to mountain views and sheep grazing in the Patagonian steppe.
+I love that you can stare off into the horizon and just admire the Andes.
+Also, the colours of the mountains are pretty spectacular with varying shades of purple, burgundy and ochre due to minerals.

 All aboard the Old Patagonian Express in Chubut, Patagonia.

 On the journey back, there was live music on the train.
 A local musician made his way through the carriages singing and playing songs on his guitar as we travelled back to Esquel.
+The mood was very lively and it was nice to have some entertainment as we travelled back to Esquel.

 El Maitén to Desvío Bruno Thomaé

-We heard stories about the extreme weather in Patagonia and how when the train is scheduled to do its weekly outing in winter, sometimes they have to get it running 2 days ahead of time!
+We heard stories about the extreme weather in Patagonia and how, when the train is scheduled to do its weekly outing in winter, sometimes they have to get it running 2 days ahead of time!

 We also learned that when a working component of the Old Patagonian Express breaks down, workers have to handcraft a new part since the train is so old that spare parts are no longer produced industrially.
+The fact that this train is still running is a true testament to the ingenuity of the workers!

 Ingeniero Jacobacci to Ojos de Agua

+In fact, this route was closed for a long time and only recently reopened.
 Getting there involves either driving in from Bariloche (a 3-hour drive) or joining a guided tour departing from Bariloche to Ingeniero Jacobacci.

 It is then a 2-hour train journey from Ingeniero Jacobacci to Ojos de Agua.